Blog · arXiv Analysis · Modified July 10, 2026 · Last reviewed July 10, 2026

 The familiar danger is anthropomorphism: a system produces fluent, responsive language, and users overread the interface as if a humanlike subject were behind it.
 Valerio Capraro's paper turns the mirror around.
 Once people see machines produce fluent language, they may reinterpret people as if human thought were language-model output.

 That reversal matters because metaphors govern institutions.
-If expertise is fluent completion and work is output generation, the model teaches organizations a thinner grammar for describing humans.
+If expertise is fluent completion, work is output generation, education is prompt optimization, and care is response style, the model teaches organizations a thinner grammar for describing humans.

 The Paper Frame